umputun/remark42/docs/latest/slack.md

 The slack token which you obtained before should be used as `NOTIFY_SLACK_TOKEN`.

-You also need to set `NOTIFY_TYPE=slack` for the slack notification to be active.
+You also need to set `NOTIFY_ADMINS=slack` for the slack notification to be active.

 By default, the notification are sent to the `general` channel on slack.
 If you need another channel, you can specify it, for instance with `NOTIFY_SLACK_CHAN=random`.

 ```
-    - NOTIFY_TYPE=slack
+    - NOTIFY_ADMINS=slack
     - NOTIFY_SLACK_CHAN=general
     - NOTIFY_SLACK_TOKEN=xoxb-....
 ```